 Albert is the most central town to use as a base for the Somme battlefields.
 However, it has to be said that it’s not the most pleasant town or the greatest place to stay in other respects.
-It’s a small place and although there are now a few more hotels than a few years ago, there is not a lot of choice for accommodation or for places to eat out.
+It’s a small place and although there are now a few more hotels than a few years ago, there is not a great deal of choice for accommodation or for places to eat out.

 In terms of restaurants, there are a few to choose from in Albert, but nothing like the selection you can find in Ypres.